fbeltrao/dotnet-observability-sample/scenario1.md

 ![Jaeger trace overview](media/01-jaeger-dbtime-calls.png)

-In application insights this is available under Performance:
+In Application Insights the same information is available under Performance:

 ![Application Insights trace overview](media/01-ai-dbtime-calls.png)

 ### 2. Duration of SQL operations

-In Jaeger, clicking on a trace display details it, including the SQL call duration:
+In Jaeger, clicking on a trace display detailed information, including the SQL call duration:

 ![Jaeger trace details](media/01-jaeger-getdbtime.png)

-In application insights we can view as dependencies:
+In Application Insights we can either view as dependencies:

 ![As dependencies](media/01-ai-dependencies-list.png)

-Or as part of the end to end transaction:
+Or as part of the end-to-end transaction:

 ![As end to end transaction](media/01-ai-getdbtime-detail.png)

 ### 3. Log information containing SQL Server response

-As the sample application is using Application Insights as logging provider the screenshot below shows how the log can be scoped to the end to end transaction.
+As the sample application is using Application Insights as logging provider the screenshot below shows how the log can be scoped to the end-to-end transaction.

 ![AI logs](media/01-ai-getdbtime-items.png)

-This is powerful!
+This is powerful.
 If you have distinct system taking care of tracing and logging finding logs for a trace won't be so simple.

 ## Running this scenario

-In order to run this scenario locally ensure that following requirements are met:
+In order to run this scenario locally ensure the following requirements are met:

 - SQL Server is available at `server=localhost;user id=sa;password=Pass@Word1;`<br/>
 A way to accomplish it is to run as a linux docker container: